maurovm/thesis_template/README.md

 4. lualatex  --interaction=nonstopmode project_document

-You might need to run the "lualatex" command in setup 4 multiple times depending how complex is your document.
-Use the script "remove_latex_aux_files.sh" (in Linux or macOS) to clean the latex build.
+You might need to run the "lualatex" command in step 4 multiple times depending how complex is your document.
+Use the script "remove_latex_aux_files.sh" (in Linux or macOS) to clean temporarily files in the latex build.